stevebrown0804/NekoBentoSolver/README.md

 But!
 If I ToList() the result of GetPermutations() (while solving xpac 3, lvl 11), it never (<--hyperbole...probably) manages to materialize it...so I gotta find some kind of balance...which probably means reducing the number of permutations.
 (Or abandoning the GetPermutations() approach.)

 (Seriously though, I let the program run for a few days at one point and it still hadn't materialized it (in a laptop with 40GB RAM)...so let's just call it 'currently intractable' and try something else.
-ChatGPT said something about my current approaching taking "...longer than human history" to solve that level.  snarky bastard.)
+ChatGPT said something about my current approaching taking "...longer than human history" to solve that level.  snarky jerk.😂)